02 - 04 Jun

 Two weeks after the touring cars raced at Barcelona, it was Formula 1’s turn.
 The track enjoyed a sensational debut, with Nigel Mansell and Ayrton Senna’s famous eyeball-to-eyeball drag race down the straight, before Mansell took the lead and drove on to victory.

-The drivers love the Circuit de Barcelona-Catalunya, which is just as well, because they spend huge amounts of time pounding around it during winter testing.
+The drivers love the Circuit de Barcelona-Catalunya, which is just as well, as they have traditionally spent huge amounts of time pounding around it during winter testing.
 The track is a good mix of high- and low-speed corners, with the challenging Turn 3 right-hander a great chance to evaluate the balance of the car your team’s designers have given you to fight with for the season.

 You don’t need us to tell you that Barcelona is one of the world’s great cities, even if we just sort of did.
 Food, culture, beaches – it’s all there, making a Spanish Grand Prix holiday a properly attractive proposition.